tranquochung09062001-dev/Restaurant-Customer-Feedback-Rating-Analysis/README.md

    Insight: 106/138 survey respondents are in the 18–25 age group, while the 26–35 group has noticeably lower Service Rating, indicating higher expectations for the service experience.

    Recommendation: Design age-specific programs and services, with particular focus on improving the service experience for the 26–35 age group.

----

-> **Note:** This README follows the same structure as the SuperStore Dashboard sample report.
-Replace the image paths (`./images/...`) with your actual image links (e.g. raw GitHub links) once you've uploaded the dashboard images to your repository.